 The opportunity to reflect on children's personalised mathematical recordings was presented to me during a small research project based in my Reception class.
 I was interested in how young children interpreted their recordings and related early calculating ideas to everyday situations away from a taught context.
 These recordings were used as a powerful teaching tool to extend mathematical

 Mathematical graphics offer a conceptual link between practical exploration and symbolic representation.
 By working closely with children while their recordings developed, colleagues and I gained an insight into individuals' mathematical understanding.
 Children's recordings were viewed as a means of communication, where emergent thinking was expressed.
 Mathematical mark-making was thereby given a

-The term ‘
+The term 'emergent mathematics

 ' was used by Gifford to describe a move between practical activities that are then represented in children's 'personal ways, gradually adopting standard written forms

 ' (1997) thus offering the potential to value both formal and informal mathematical ideas and methods of recording.

-Early Years Foundation Stage non-statutory guidance
+The 2012 Early Years Foundation Stage non-statutory guidance

 (in use at the time of this project) advised 'A Unique Child - Records, using marks that they can interpret and explain'

 (2012).
 The potential for personalised early recording to provide a bridge between mathematics displayed during play, and ideas introduced during structured times, are not explored and thus remain

 standardised symbols to communicate their ideas, are not cited as examples for Expressive Arts and Design and yet children's mathematical recordings could be used to provide evidence for this goal when they use 'original ways...to represent their own ideas, thoughts

 ' (EYFS, 2012).